ALL STATE DATA UPDATED FOR 2023!

 Applying for Social Security Disability Benefits in West Virginia – What You Need To Know

 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
 In this table, you can see how West Virginia compares to the national average (all states in America) when it comes to approval rates at each of those stages.

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, West Virginia is below the national average in approval ratings for Initial Application and Reconsideration levels but a slight margin, 4.5 and 1.6 percentage points below respectively.
-However, West Virginia is a little ahead of the average national approval rating at the Hearing level by 1.2 percentage points.
+As the table shows, West Virginia is below the national average in approval ratings for Initial Application and Reconsideration levels by a slight margin, 4.5% and 3.0% percentage points above respectively.
+However, West Virginia is a little above the average national approval rating at the Hearing level by 4.7 percentage points.

 West Virginia Initial Application Approval Over Time

-As the table and the below chart show, West Virginia has been below the national average of Initial Applications going back to at least 2010.
-In 2018, West Virginia ranked 46th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have increased in West Virginia over the last few years, they still are below the national average.
+As the table and the below chart show, West Virginia has been below the national average of Initial Applications going back to at least 2011.
+In 2022, West Virginia ranked 46th in the nation in terms of percentage approval of Initial Applications.
+While approval rates have mostly increased in West Virginia over the last few years, they still are below the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 West Virginia Reconsideration Approval Over Time

 As the table and the below chart indicate, West Virginia has ranked below the national average when it comes to Approvals at the Reconsideration level.
 In 2021, West Virginia ranked 44st in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.